-Watching my loved ones and the parents of my friend’s age has been a humbling experience.
-Their pursuit of dignity, self-determination, and independence is deeply meaningful.
+Watching my loved ones and the aging parents of friends – has been a humbling experience.
+Their quiet pursuit of dignity, self-determination, and independence is deeply moving.

-As I grow older, I am determined to maintain my independence and not be perceived as vulnerable.
-However, aging is subtle and will involve changes in family dynamics, emotional complexities, the interdependence of roles, and caregiving responsibilities.
+As I grow older, I am determined to remain independent and not be perceived as vulnerable.
+Yet aging is subtle.
+It brings shifts in family dynamics, emotional complexities, the gradual interdependence of roles, and caregiving responsibilities.
 Knowing that my children will be there to support and guide me through my journey, gives me a sense of security and comfort.
-The most challenging will probably be the sudden shift from being a parent to being parented.
+The most challenging transition, perhaps, will be the sudden shift from being a parent to being parented.

 I often wonder what life will be like for me 15-20 years from now.